Global19-atlassian-net/iODKbook2/AlgEng/source/introduction_permutations.rst

 * ``p1*p2`` :math:`\,` by default yields a product of :math:`\,p1\,` and :math:`\,p2\ ` calculated according to the latter (left-to-right) rule.

-The above regulations may be validated by the following Sage code:
+The above regulations are illustrated by the following Sage code:

 .. sagecellserver::